PhilipKlatte/WTA_Shooter/README.md

 `R`  | restart game
 `Esc`| pause/unpause game

+- zombies will wander around until they see you, then they will chase you until they loose track
+- For every zombie you kill, a new one will spawn and by a chance of 10% the number of zombies will increase
+- barrels will explode if you shoot them
+- You can strategically place barrels by running into them
+- Every 30 seconds 2 new barrels will appear

 ## Bugs
 1. Barrels can get stuck in the player if pushed diagonally against walls